PDFs in Anvil

 Let’s now build a UI so that users can generate and download the ticket as a PDF.
 We’ll design a simple registration page for users to put in their name and email address and choose the date of the event they will attend.

 Switch to Form1 in the App Browser.
-We need two TextBoxes so users can fill in their name and email address and two Labels for these.
+We need two TextBoxes so that users can enter their name and email address, and two Text components to label these fields.
 We’ll name the TextBoxes name_box

 and email_box

 .
-We’ll also need a DropDown named date_dropdown
+We’ll also add a DropDown named date_dropdown

-We should populate the items property of our DropDown with a few dates.
+Populate the items property of the DropDown with a few dates.
 Each item in the DropDown should be on a separate line.
-We can also include a placeholder that says ‘choose date’.
+You can also include a placeholder that says ‘choose date’.

 , so users can register and download their PDF ticket.
 Let’s add a click

-event for this Button that just displays our PDF form, so we can see what it will look like when it’s downloaded.
+event for this Button that just displays the Ticket Form, so we can see what it will look like when it’s downloaded.

 def register_button_click(self, **event_args):